BaselObaid/JobHacker-System/README.md

 # E-commerce User Module

-This is a Maven project for the User Module in an e-commerce website.
+This is a spring boot project for the User Module in an e-commerce website.
 The module is responsible for authenticating and authorizing users.

 ## Project Information